 On the other hand, extension occurs when stretching out away from the knee.
 Movements that involve extension include various stretches, stair-climbing and kicking.

 The knee is able to execute lateral and medial rotation, albeit with a limited range of motion and only when the knee is flexed at an angle of 30 to 90 degrees.
-Lateral and medial rotation refer to the ability of the tibia to move inwards or outwards in relation to the femur, such as by kicking towards and away from the other leg like a pendulum.
+Lateral and medial rotation refers to the ability of the tibia to move inwards or outwards in relation to the femur, such as by kicking towards and away from the other leg like a pendulum.

 Caring for the Knee